Tags and Query Language

 # Tag by project status

-repoindex catalog add project1 active in-development
+repoindex tag add project1 status/active in-development

-repoindex catalog add project2 completed archived
+repoindex tag add project2 status/completed archived

-repoindex catalog add project3 active needs-review
+repoindex tag add project3 status/active needs-review

 # Find active projects needing review